-Overloading of functions, procedures, and operators is allowed in location specifiers and expressions in the Ada and C++ language modes.
-See "set-language" on page 7-44.
 Overloading means that more than one entity with the same name is visible at the same point in the program.
-NightView will call the appropriate routine if it has enough context to determine there is only one choice, otherwise you will need to provide NightView with additional information in the form of special syntax added to the expression or location specifier where the overloaded name is used.
+Overloading is allowed for location specifiers and for expressions.
+In C++ language mode, overloading of functions and operators is allowed.
+In Ada language mode, overloading of enumeration constants, functions, operators and procedures is allowed.
+See "set-language" on page 7-47.
+NightView refers to the appropriate entity if it has enough context to determine that there is only one choice.
+Otherwise, you need to provide NightView with additional information in the form of special syntax added to the expression or location specifier where the overloaded name is used.